stephenhowell/Body-Blocks-site/index.md

 </div>

 <div class="warning" markdown="1">
-**⚠️ Important:** Body Blocks apps are currently **unsigned**.
-This means you will see security warnings when first running the software.
+**⚠️ Important:** Body Blocks apps are free educational software and research outputs.
+As they are not commercial apps, they are currently **unsigned** and distributed on GitHub (rather than the App Store, Play Store, or Microsoft Store).
+This means you may see security warnings when first running the software.
 See platform-specific instructions below for how to proceed safely.
 </div>

-## Installation Instructions
+## Installation

 <div class="step" markdown="1">